Illinois-IoT/main-project/tutorials/day5/day5.md

 ### Speech recognition in Python

-Let’s move onto the back-end part. `SpeechRecognition` is a powerful Python library for performing speech recognition.
+Let’s move on to the back-end part. `SpeechRecognition` is a powerful Python library for performing speech recognition.
 In just a few lines, we will be able to detect a phrase and transcribe it.

-As always, we fist need to import the library:
+As always, we first need to import the library:

 ```Python
 import speech_recognition as sr
 ```

 Then we will initialize a `Recognizer` and a `Microphone`.
-We should use the `Microphone` instance as our audio source and caliberate it before we start listening:
+We should use the `Microphone` instance as our audio source and calibrate it before we start listening:

 ```Python
 recognizer = sr.Recognizer()